Stratfor

 Strategic Forecasting, Inc. was founded in 1996 in Austin, Texas, by George Friedman, a political scientist who had previously held academic positions at Dickinson College and at the Center for Geopolitical Studies at Louisiana State University.
 Friedman's pre-Stratfor academic work — principally The Future of War (Crown, 1996, with Meredith Friedman) and the antecedent essays in The American National Interest — had developed a distinctive methodological framework that would subsequently shape Stratfor's analytical output: an emphasis on geographic determinism as the principal explanatory variable in long-term strategic outcomes; substantial scepticism toward intelligence-collection-based assessment of strategic intent; and a balance-of-power analytical framework that drew explicitly on the realist tradition of Hans Morgenthau and Henry Kissinger.1

 The firm's institutional model across the post-1996 period was the production of subscription-based geopolitical analysis at scale.
-Subscribers (corporate, government, and individual) received daily and weekly analytical products organised around regional and thematic desks; the firm's analyst staff (approximately 50–80 across the post-2000 period) produced the analytical product on the basis of open-source research, the firm's network of in-country sources (the institutional adequacy of which was substantively questioned in the post-2012 published emails), and Friedman's strategic framework.
+Subscribers (corporate, government, and individual) received daily and weekly analytical products organised around regional and thematic desks; the firm's analyst staff (approximately 40 in 2008, growing to approximately 100 by 2016) produced the analytical product on the basis of open-source research, the firm's network of in-country sources (the institutional adequacy of which was substantively questioned in the post-2012 published emails), and Friedman's strategic framework.
 The firm's principal product line was the Stratfor Intelligence Brief and its successor Stratfor Geopolitical Diary, with subsequent expansion into book-length forecasts (Friedman's The Next 100 Years, 2009; The Next Decade, 2011; and successive titles) that generalised the firm's analytical framework for popular-market consumption.2

 The 2011 intrusion